Subject: CCJ against me

 It’s not clear why Peter has only found out about his CCJ now.
 If he ignored the stamped court papers, then he only has himself to blame – NEVER IGNORE COURT PAPERS (have we mentioned that before?!).
 If he never received the papers, then perhaps the car was not registered at his current address?

 If you do find yourself in this position and you want to clear the CCJ, then you will either need to pay it (if within the 28 days), and/or apply for a set aside.
 If you apply for the set aside, you will need to have both a genuine excuse for not responding and a reasonable chance of winning.
-We would strongly recommend you get help, either from a solicitor, an expert service (such as Private Parking Appeals), or one of the forums.
+We would strongly recommend you get help, either from a solicitor, or one of the forums.

 Have a look at our credit rating piece for more on the subject.